Personal life of Lindsay Lohan: Residence

 Lohan grew up on Long Island and moved to Los Angeles on her own at age 15.
+She briefly returned to New York in 2014 after checking out of rehab, and also lived in London between 2014 and 2016, after she signed on to do a stage play in the West End, Speed-the-Plow, and to escape the intense public attention she had been receiving while in the United States.
+She mentioned at the time: "I can go for a run here [London] on my own. … I do every morning, early, and I think how my friends in New York would still be up partying at that time.
+I needed to grow up, and London is a better place for me to do that than anywhere else", then she added, "I haven't heard myself mentioned on TV since I have been here.
+That has been really weird for me, and great".
 Since 2016, she has resided in Dubai.
 Lohan explained her decision by saying: "There's a certain calmness that I find there...
 There's no paparazzi, no cameras.
 That's a big deal for me."
-She briefly returned to New York in 2014 after checking out of rehab, and also lived in London between 2014 and 2016, after she signed on to do a stage play in the West End, Speed-the-Plow, and to escape the intense public attention she had been receiving while in the United States.
-She mentioned at the time: "I can go for a run here [London] on my own. … I do every morning, early, and I think how my friends in New York would still be up partying at that time.
-I needed to grow up, and London is a better place for me to do that than anywhere else", then she added, "I haven't heard myself mentioned on TV since I have been here.
-That has been really weird for me, and great".

 Social and political views

 In October 2016 and January 2017, Lohan went to Turkey to visit the Syrian refugee camps, and to meet the Turkish President Recep Tayyip Erdoğan, and a Syrian refugee girl, Bana al-Abed.

-In October 2017, Lohan received scrutiny for defending Harvey Weinstein, whom she worked with on several films, on Instagram and saying that his wife Georgina Chapman should stay with him.
-Weinstein had been accused of sexual harassment and sexual assault.
+In October 2017, Lohan received scrutiny for defending Harvey Weinstein, with whom she worked on several films, on Instagram and saying that his wife Georgina Chapman should stay with him.
+Weinstein had been accused of sexual harassment, sexual assault and rape.
 Lohan later clarified stating, "I am saddened to hear about the allegations against my former colleague Harvey Weinstein.
 As someone who has lived their life in the public eye, I feel that allegations should always be made to the authorities and not played out in the media."

 In September 2018, Lohan garnered controversy and scrutiny after she livestreamed herself attempting to lead away a homeless woman's children on Instagram Live after they refused her help.
 In the video, she accuses the woman of child trafficking and dubs the family "Syrian refugee[s]" although no further clarification was provided on the incident.